zyb2ww/drm-tip/drm-misc.rst

   setting the `upstream` argument for ``dim pull-request`` accordingly.
   Upstream should be warned that they haven't fast-forwarded yet.

-* During the merge-windo blackout, i.e. from -rc6 on until the merge window closes with the release of -rc1, try to track `drm-next` with the `-next-fixes` branch.
+* During the merge-window blackout, i.e. from -rc6 on until the merge window closes with the release of -rc1, try to track `drm-next` with the `-next-fixes` branch.
 Do not advance past -rc1, otherwise the automagic in the scripts will push the wrong patches to the linux-next tree.